walmartlabs/concord-website/docs/plugins-v1/ldap.md

 - `action`: determines the operation to be performed with the current invocation of the LDAP task
-- `ldapAdServer`: URL to the LDAP server, e.g `ldap://hostname.domain.com:3268`
+- `ldapAdServer`: URL to the LDAP server, e.g `ldap://hostname.domain.com:3268`\
+ _or_\
+  `dnsSrvRr`: DNS service record to identify LDAP server address.
+  Map containing params
+  - `name`: Name of the service record, e.g `_ldap._tcp.domain.com`
+  - `protocol`: protocol used to establish communication to LDAP server
+  - `port`: port number on which communication to be established.
 - `bindUserDn`: the identifier of the account which is used to bind to the LDAP server for the operation
 - `bindPassword`: the password of the `bindUserDn` identifier, typically